September 16th 2016 is National Guacamole Day. Everyone loves guacamole and Anna Maria Island is no exception.

 There are tons of great places to explore for a fun dock and dine experience around Anna Maria Island.

 Anna Maria Island Accommodations and Vacation Rentals

 Anna Maria Island – Fish Tacos have become a very popular cuisine in Florida with Anna Maria Island being no exception.
-Said to have originated from the Baja region of Mexico, Fish Tacos typically consist of a battered and fried white fish in a flour tortilla with a variety of traditional and non traditional toppings.
+Said to have originated from the Baja region of Mexico, Fish Tacos typically consist of a battered and fried white fish.
+The fish is then wrapped in a flour tortilla with a variety of traditional and non traditional toppings.

-When searching for the best fish taco on Anna Maria Island there is no shortage of options, so we have put together a list of 10 places to find fish or seafood tacos to keep your tummy happy.
+When searching for the best fish taco on Anna Maria Island there is no shortage of options.
+We have put together a list of 10 places to find fish or seafood tacos to keep your tummy happy.
 While perusing our list click on any of the restaurant names to read more about their offerings and location.